 In 2010, Yale’s New Directions in Environmental Law conference was inaugurated as a space to discuss novel approaches to the practice of environmental law and the creation of environmental policy.
 By combining academics and practitioners under one roof, NDEL brought together a new community to together discuss -- and solve -- environmental challenges.

-Now in it’s 7th year, New Directions in Environmental Law is an annual student-run conference organized jointly between the Yale School of Forestry & Environmental Studies and the Yale Law School.
+New Directions in Environmental Law is an annual student-run conference organized jointly between the Yale School of the Environment and the Yale Law School.
 It is an ongoing conversation between high-level practitioners, academics, and the next generation of environmental and policy leaders.